 Love animals?
 Want a rewarding challenge?
-Come and volunteer with us at Cyprus Pride House!
-Here’s what volunteering involves:
+Come and volunteer with me at Cyprus Pride House!

-Firstly, volunteering with us is really hard work – it is not a holiday.
-The needs of the animals come first and everything we do revolves around their care and well-being.
+Volunteering is really hard work – IT IS NOT A HOLIDAY.
+This needs to be said right at the start – I need special people to give the animals what they need and have a dedication to my rescue.
+The needs of the animals come first and everything I do revolves around their care and well-being.

 - Cleaning up after the pets, including the kennels and cattery.